cmaneu/xaml-coding-guidelines/README.md

     ...
 </StackPanel>
 ```
-In that case, if you are just using `ActionsPanel` to change the visibility, the name is correct. `ActionsStackPanel` will convey too much details, and prevents you to change at a later time the `StackPanel` for a `Grid`.
+In that case, if you are just using `ActionsPanel` to change the visibility, the name is correct. `ActionsStackPanel` will convey too much details and prevents you to change at a later time the `StackPanel` for a `Grid`.

 However, if you will change the `Orientation` property somewhere, `ActionsStackPanel` is an appropriate name, as you should be aware that you will use specific properties of the `StackPanel` class.